-George Freeman August 21, 1952-March 20, 2010
+George Freeman

-George Freeman, 57 years, of Erie, Michigan, passed away peacefully on Saturday, March 20, 2010, at 5:45 a.m., March 20, 2010, at 5:45 a.m., in his home with his loving family at his bedside.
-George was born August 21, 1952, in Prestonsburg, the son of Dallas and Marcelline (King) Freeman.
+August 21, 1952-March 20, 2010 George Freeman, 57 years, of Erie, Michigan, passed away peacefully on Saturday, March 20, 2010, at 5:45 a.m., in his home with his loving family at his bedside.
+George was born August 21, 1952, in Prestonsburg, the son of Dallas Marcelline (King) Freeman.
 He was a 1970 graduate of Prestonsburg High School.
 On April 30, 1975, in Clintwood, Virginia, he married his beloved wife, the former Kathy M. Roberts.
-George began working for Ford Motor began working for Ford Motor Company in 1978 as a welder at the Wayne Assembly Plant, where he worked until his where he worked until his retirement as an inspector in 2003.
-George attended Luna Pier Baptist Church and enjoyed fishing, bunting, traveling, woodworking, classic cars and gardening.
-Most of all, he enjoyed his family, George is survived by his beloved wife, Kathy, and their cherished son.
-John T. cherished cherished son, John T. Freeman; his loving father, Dallas of Auxier; four sisters: Lillian Smiderle of Irving, Texas, Rosalie Freeman, Libby Greer and Teresa Moore all of Livington; his prother.
-John all of Lexington; his mother-in-law, Marcella Wagner of Monroe and a host of nieces and nephews.
-Sadly he was preceded in death by his moth-er on August 21, 2009.
-Visitation was held on Visitation was held on Tuesday, from 1-8 p.m., in the Bacarella Funeral Home, 1201 S. Telegraph Rd., in Monroe, where funeral services celebrating his life were held on Wednesday, March 24, at 11:00 a.m., with Rev. Kenneth Steffes, paster of Luna Pier Baptist Church officiating Entombment was at Roselawn
+George began working for Ford Motor Company in 1978 as a welder at the Wayne Assembly Plant, where he worked until his retirement as an inspector in 2003.
+George attended Luna Pier Baptist Church and enjoyed fishing, hunting, traveling, woodworking, classic cars and gardening.
+Most of all, he enjoyed his family.
+George is survived by his beloved wife, Kathy, and their cherished son, John T. Freeman; his loving father, Dallas of Auxier; four sisters: Lillian Smiderle of Irving, Texas, Rosalie Freeman, Libby Greer and Teresa Moore all of Lexington; his motherin-law, Marcella Wagner of Monroe and a host of nieces and nephews.
+Sadly he was preceded in death by his mother on August 21, 2009.
+Visitation was held on Tuesday, from 1-8 p.m., in the Bacarella Funeral Home, 1201 S. Telegraph Rd., in Monroe, where funeral services celebrating his life were held on Wednesday, March 24, at 11:00 a.m., with Rev. Kenneth Steffes, pastor of Luna Pier

+Baptist Church officiating.

-Memorial Park.
+Entombment was at Roselawn Memorial Park.
 Memorial contributions may be made to Mercy Memorial Hospice of Monroe or to the National Kidney Foundation.
-(Full obinary)
+(Paid obituary)